The Liouville property for groups acting on rooted trees: Proof of

 \end{lemma}

-\begin{proof} A word in $\Tmb^n$ can be mapped to a word in $\{0,*\}^n$, by by substituting every non-zero letter with the symbol $*$.
-The set of anti-roots is exactly the pre-image of $*0\dots0$.
-The graph $\G_n$ projects to a graph $\bar{\G}_n$ with vertex set $\{0,*\}^n$ and multiple edges.
+\begin{proof} A word in $\Tmb^n$ can be mapped to a word in $\{0,*\}^n$, by substituting every non-zero letter with the symbol $*$.
+The set of anti-roots is exactly the pre-image of $*0^{n-1}$.
+The graph $\G_n$ projects to a graph $\hat{\G}_n$ with vertex set $\{0,*\}^n$ and multiple edges.
 By Rayleigh monotonicity, resistances in the projected graph are no larger than resistances in the original graph.

-The key observation is that $\bar{\G}_n$ is just a path with edges appearing multiple times, and self loops added.
-The root $0\cdots0$ and anti-root $*0\cdots0$ are the ends of the path.
-To see this, observe by looking to the action of the generators that there are only two kind of non trivial moves on elements of $\{0,*\}^n$: changing the rightmost letter ($\B$ generators) or changing the letter after the first appearance of $*$ from the right ($\A$ generators).
-Moves of the second kind give loops for the root $0\dots0$ and the anti-root $*0\dots0$ that have thus only one neighbor.
-A connected multi-graph having all vertices of degree two, except two vertices of degree 1, is a path with some loops.
+The key observation is that $\hat{\G}_n$ is just a path with multiple edges, and some self loops.
+The root $0^n$ and anti-root $*0^{n-1}$ are the ends of the path.
+To see this, observe by looking to the action of the generators that there are only two kind of non trivial moves on elements of $\{0,*\}^n$: changing the rightmost (first) letter (generators in $B$) or changing the letter after the first appearance of $*$ from the right (generators in $A$).
+Moves of the second kind give loops for the root $0^n$ and the anti-root $*0^{n-1}$, so these vertices have only one other neighbour.
+A connected multi-graph having all vertices of degree two, except two vertices of degree 1, is a path with multiple edges and loops.

-Thus to get a bound on the resistances in $\G_n$ we need to find the edge multiplicity in $\bar{\G}_n$.
+To get a bound on the resistances in $\G_n$ we need to find the edge multiplicities in $\hat{\G}_n$.
 The degree of vertices in $\G_n$ is bounded by some $C$, so the degree of a vertex $x\in\{0,*\}^n$ is at most $C$ times the number of vertices in $\Tmb^n$ that project to $x$, i.e.\ it is bounded above by $C \prod_{i| x_i=*}(m_i-1)$.
 Hence the total resistance is bounded below by

 \end{proof}